The Bluff Lake Nature Center site is under construction!

 Shade: Very exposed, some minimal opportunity for shade under trees along trail

-Current Conditions On Site: The main Bluff Lake loop trail and the Creek Loop trail are icy and muddy.
+Current Conditions On Site: The main Bluff Lake loop trail is dry.
+The Creek Loop trail is also dry.
+Please stay on the trail so we don’t widen the path.

 Please be aware that certain areas of the site will be difficult to access after a large rain event.
 This is especially true for our Creek Loop, which has considerably muddy trails and may have a couple inches of water to cross immediately following a rain event.